Ultraforce: After Black September

 After this, the Ultraforce joined the New Exiles, who were fighting an alien robot called Maxis.
 The Ultraforce collapsed a building upon Maxis, stopping him temporarily.
 Immediately afterward, an entire armada of the Tulkan aliens arrived at the scene.
 They said that they were tracking a monster called Demonseed who was causing various damage to their worlds.
 The Tulkan had tracked the monster to Earth and wanted revenge.
 The Ultraforce and the New Exiles fought the elite of the armada, defeating them after a brutal battle.
 With problems in their ships, the Tulkan leader accepted defeat and fled.
 In the aftermath of the invasion, and with the help of Maxis, the Black Knight returned to his home dimension with the exiles Siena Blaze and Reaper via an interdimensional portal.

 Prototype (Bob Campbell) becomes the new leader and accepted new members from the Exiles: Hellblade, Ripfire, Amber Hunt, Iron Clad, and the robot Maxis, who was now deprived of his original mission.
 When Ghoul arrived at the scene, he was accepted back into the team as well.
 Back at their base, the Ultraforce met Hardcase, but did not recognize him.
 Hardcase explained to them he was not erased by the Black September, but was shunted instead into a limbo, where he created the creature Demonseed as a companion in the loneliness.
 Demonseed, however, rebelled against his creator and escaped to the past via a portal, where he destroyed innumerable alien civilizations.
 Demonseed finally appeared and fought the Ultraforce, overpowering them, Ripfire was killed in the last attacks of the creature, but Hardcase sacrificed himself to send Demonseed back to the limbo, where he fought it for all eternity.
 Despite the grave losses, the Ultraforce looked into the future to continue its mission.

-50 years into the future, Prime, Iron Clad, and others were having a happy time after various battles.
+50 years into the future, Prime, Iron Clad, and others were enjoying themselves after various battles.